Living at Harding

 Special Requirements

-• Lightweight posters, pictures, banners and wall decorations (all in keeping with Harding’s Christian mission) may be attached to the wall only with 1-inch or smaller nails, Sticky-Tack or 3M Command strips which can be removed easily without removing paint or plaster.
-Tape cannot be used.
+• Lightweight posters, pictures, banners and wall decorations (all in keeping with Harding’s Christian mission) may be attached to the wall only with small panel nails provided by the RLC or Sticky-Tack.
+3M Command-style products can be used on cinder block walls only.
+Large nails and tape are not permitted.

 • Bikes must be stored in provided outside racks.